linode/apl-core/README.md

 - A complete suite of integrated and pre-configured applications
 - Application configuration management for all integrated applications, providing a (multiple layer) base overlay configuration
-- Multi-tenancy; Create teams and provide SSO access to team and shared applications
+- Multi-tenancy: Create teams and provide SSO access to team and shared applications
 - Implemented policies for better governance and security.
 Manifests are checked both statically and on the cluster at runtime for obedience to policies
-- Single Sign On; Bring your own IDP
+- Single Sign On: Bring your own IDP
 - Automatic ingress configuration: Easily configure ingress for team services or core apps, allowing access within minutes.
 Istio gateways and virtual services are automatically generated and configured for team services, tying a generic ingress architecture to service endpoints in a predictable way
 - Input/output validation; Configuration and output manifests are checked statically for validity and best practices
 - Automatic vulnerability scanning: Scan all configured team service containers in Harbor
-- Observability; A complete pre-configured observability stack using Prometheus, Alertmanager and Grafana Loki
+- Observability: A complete pre-configured observability stack using Prometheus, Alertmanager and Grafana Loki
-- Secrets management; Use Hashicorp Vault to store and manage secrets
+- Secrets management: Use Hashicorp Vault to store and manage secrets
 - Visual Studio integration
 - Developer self-service (use Otomi as an Internal Developer Platform).
 EE only!